-The TARGET Initiative produces large-scale genomic data sets for some of the most prevalent pediatric cancers and further provides the research community access to those findings.
+The TARGET Initiative produces large-scale genomic data for a selected set of pediatric cancers and provides the research community access to those data.
 The goal for broadly sharing TARGET data is to facilitate the discovery of therapeutic targets for childhood cancers and catalyze the translation of these discoveries into clinical applications.

-TARGET project teams take an integrated approach to identify genetic alterations within tumors from pediatric patients enrolled in clinical or biology trials, primarily through the Children's Oncology Group.
-TARGET utilizes various complementary genomics methods, such as gene expression and next generation sequencing platforms, to analyze tumor and matched normal samples, as well as relapse samples when available.
-Resulting data is correlated with clinical outcome and alternate metadata to extract novel, biologically-relevant information about pediatric cancers, as well as reveal potentially targetable clinical markers.
+TARGET project teams take an integrated approach to identify genetic alterations within tumors from children enrolled primarily in Children's Oncology Group clinical or biology studies.
+TARGET utilizes various complementary genomics methods, such as gene expression and next generation sequencing platforms, to analyze tumor and matched normal samples, and relapse samples when available.
+Resulting data is correlated with clinical outcome to extract biological insights and reveal potentially targetable clinical markers in pediatric cancers.

 Researchers use array-based techniques to analyze tumor and matched normal samples for gross changes to genome structure and expression.
 Data from these methods can be analyzed individually by platform, as well as integrated with other array or sequence data, to construct a more comprehensive genomic profile.

 Researchers use 2nd and 3rd generation sequencing to analyze tumor and matched normal samples for mutations, gene fusions, and other alterations present in childhood cancers.
 The acute lymphoblastic leukemia and neuroblastoma pilot studies additionally employed targeted sequencing for certain case cohorts.

 Visit the Guide to Accessing TARGET Data page for a visual and interactive guide on how to access all TARGET data.
 Please refer to this guide as you read the two sections below: Open vs. Controlled Access and How to Access Protected Data.